aws-solutions-library-samples/guidance-for-deploying-amazon-connect-with-infrastructure-as-code-on-aws/README.md

 Refer to amazon connect pricing: https://aws.amazon.com/connect/pricing/

 ## Cleanup
-1. Select the CloudFormation stack created earlier
+1. Select the CloudFormation stack created earlier.
 2. Click on **Delete**.
 This will delete all the resources created as part of this CloudFormation stack.

 ![Deletestack](/assets/Deletestack.png)